-Frequently Asked Questions
+Frequently Asked Questions About ADHD And ASD

 Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) are two neurodevelopmental conditions that affect a significant number of people worldwide.
 ADHD is a condition that affects a person’s ability to pay attention, control impulses, and regulate their behaviour.
 At the same time, ASD is a condition that affects a person’s ability to communicate, interact socially, and perceive the world around them.
 Both conditions can significantly impact a person’s daily life and ability to function in society.
 Understanding the facts about these conditions is crucial to help individuals affected by ADHD and ASD receive the appropriate support and resources to manage their symptoms and thrive.